galaxyproject/galaxy-hub/src/news/2020-02-galaxy-release-20-01/index.md

 user-defined datatypes.
 The workflow editor and execution engine have been enhanced to allow defining options to choose from, and these options can be connected to compatible text, integer, float, color and select tool parameters for more flexible and universally reusable workflows

-Galay Markdown Pages and Workflow Reports as PDF
+Galaxy Markdown Pages and Workflow Reports as PDF
 ------------------------------------------------

 An additional link has been added to Galaxy Markdown Pages and Workflow reports that exports your document as a standalone PDF.